Reduced Friction in a Cloud-Native Security Platform

 Panoptica was Cisco Outshift's SaaS solution for securing microservices in cloud-native environments.
 While powerful, its onboarding process was so complex it required white-glove support.

-My challenge was to make it self-serve, reducing friction, increasing activation, and giving users a clearer path to value.
-Acting as a player-coach, I led the design team while working hands-on to prototype, test, and validate new growth flows.
+My challenge was to find a self-serve path, reducing friction, increasing activation, and getting users to value more quickly.
+I led the design team in true player-coach mode, working hands-on to prototype, test, and validate new growth flows.

 With engineering deep in a major architectural overhaul, waiting for code changes wasn't an option.
-We used Appcues overlays to rapidly validate new onboarding paths without touching the product itself.
-This let us run experiments at a pace engineering couldn't support, generating real signal from real users while the platform was still being rebuilt underneath.
+A third party solution (Appcues) was my solution, allowing us to rapidly validate new onboarding paths without touching the product itself.
+This would allow us to run experiments at a pace engineering couldn't support, generating real signal from real users while the platform was still being rebuilt underneath.

-We then mapped the full funnel and identified where users were dropping off.
-Rather than redesigning everything, we focused only on the critical moments: marketing pages, Recon.cloud, IAM, and the product's first-run experience.
-Simplifying those touchpoints end to end reduced the cognitive load without requiring a complete overhaul.
+My team and I then mapped the full funnel and identified where users were dropping off.
+Rather than redesigning everything, we focused only on the critical moments: marketing pages, Recon.cloud (a tool we had acquired that had feature overlap), IAM, and the product's first-run experience.
+Streamlining those touchpoints end-to-end would reduce friction without requiring a complete overhaul.

 Not all users had the same needs.
 We introduced flows that adapted to the user: lighter and exploratory for hobbyist developers, more structured and outcome-driven for enterprise buyers.
 Keeping both paths relevant without bloating the experience required constant prioritization and a willingness to cut.